jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 - **Full**: All Layouts are available to the User

+- **ReadOnly**: User can select Layouts that have been provided in Predefined Config but cannot edit or delete them, nor add others.

 - **Hidden**: All Layouts are  hidden from the User

-- **ReadOnly**: User can select Layouts that have been provided in Predefined Config but cannot edit or delete them, nor add others.
+  > Even when Layouts are hidden AdapTable will still create a Default Layout, update (and persit) it as the grid changes, and load it when the grid re-starts; however it will be invisible to the User.

 ## FAQ